-You can cover the set in thin plastic coating to keep it strong and partially waterproof.
+You can cover the set in a thin plastic coating to keep it strong and partially waterproof.
 Alternatively, paint the furniture in bright outdoor colours.
 It’s a foldable, stackable and super affordable.

 Cardboard photo frames

-You can give your photos and works of art a lift by framing them with double thick corrugated cardboard.
+You can give your photos and works of art a lift by framing them with double-thick corrugated cardboard.
 Simply dismantle the appropriately sized heavy duty cardboard box, draw the outline of the frame on the cardboard, and cut it out with a razor blade, or shape knife.

 You can seal the edges with paper packing tape, place it neatly on the backing and glue it into position.
 It’s an easy, unique and free way to make your displayed images look great.

 Pretty all-purpose containers

 You can create really attractive containers of various sizes without doing much more than decorating.
 Cardboard boxes can easily be converted into toy boxes or magazine and book holders.

 You can also use several cardboard boxes as a matched set of extra shelves.
 Simply slip them into the gap under a table or chest of drawers.
 You can cover them with patterned paper or try your hand at trendy paint techniques.